SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 # Model Selection

-- In most pattern recognition techniques, there exist one or more free parameters.
+- In most pattern recognition techniques, there exist one or more free parameters (i.e. hyperparameters).
 For example, the learning parameters, number of hidden layers, number of hidden neurons etc.
 - Every set of parameters for the network leads to a specific model.
 - Therefore, it is necessary to find the set of parameters that leads to the optimum model.